 Shipping containers are built to withstand harsh conditions, including extreme weather, and are designed to be transported across the globe.

 This type of shipping container home is already available in built-in condition so which directly reduces the time as compared to traditional homes, also this factor is directly affecting money and time.

 Shipping containers can be easily modified and customized to fit your specific needs and preferences.
 Whether you want to add windows, and doors, or even connect multiple containers, the possibilities are endless.

 Shipping containers are made of steel, which is a poor insulator and can make the home too hot or too cold depending on the weather.
 This means that additional insulation may be needed, which can add to the cost of the home.

-Another biggest disadvantage is the limited space, generally it has 8 feet wide space, it is limit the amount of living space in the house, for generating more space, we require multiple containers and it may need to be connected so that it directly increase the cost of construction.
+Another biggest disadvantage is the limited space, generally, it has 8 feet wide space, it limits the amount of living space in the house, for generating more space, we require multiple containers and it may need to be connected so that it directly increases the cost of construction.

 Permits and zoning regulations